Leveraging Complementary Attention maps in vision transformers for OCT image analysis: RESULTS AND DISCUSSIONS

 MaxViT\cite{tu2022maxvit} is a vision transformer model composed of multiple MaxViT blocks where each block performs convolution, strided/block attention, and dilated/grid attention.
 The addition of explicit convolution makes MaxViT ideal for biomarker detection.
 We achieved an F1 score of 0.718 (Table \ref{tab:biomarker_comparison}) using the base variant of the MaxViT model, which is a substantial improvement over IRV2\_CBAM and ViT\_BASE.
-However, MaxViT does not utilize true attention across all image tokens, which motivated us to test EVA-02 \cite{EVA02}, a plain Vision Transformer model that improves upon the standard ViT \cite{dosovitskiy2020image} by using a 1B parameter EVA-CLIP model as its teacher.
+However, MaxViT does not utilize global attention across all image tokens, which motivated us to test EVA-02 \cite{EVA02}, a plain Vision Transformer model that improves upon the standard ViT \cite{dosovitskiy2020image} by using a 1B parameter EVA-CLIP model as its teacher.
 The parameter counts of MaxViT and EVA-02 are 119.88M and 87.12M respectively.
-Comparing MaxViT and EVA-02 across the 6 biomarkers, we see that EVA-02 performs noticeably better on global biomarkers despite being smaller between the two. we hypothesize that MaxViT's sparse attention improves the detection of local biomarkers while EVA-02's true attention excels at detecting global features.
+Comparing MaxViT and EVA-02 across the 6 biomarkers, we see that EVA-02 performs noticeably better on global biomarkers despite being smaller of the two.
+We hypothesize that MaxViT's sparse attention improves local biomarker detection while EVA-02's true attention excels at detecting global features.